echen1031/open_manna/README.md

 application.example.yml
 ```

-Fill in the values for each environment variables
+Fill in the values for each environment variables respectively.

 ### Setup the database (and seed it)